kmikl/open-zt703/Documentation/DMM Mode.md

 - **100%** : sets the backlight intensity</br>

 ### HOLD/SAVE function menu
-- **Long press for logging** : enables loggint to the internal flash
+- **Long press for logging** : enables logging to the internal flash
 - **Long press for screenshot** : enables saving a screenshot (BMP format)
 - **Screenshot saves graph data** : enables saving the binary dump (floating point format) of the graph data, when saving a screenshot